siefkenj/pretext-react/README.md

 npm run start
 ```

 to make a live dev-server.
-After this, when you update code, your node will tell your
+After this, when you update code, `node` will tell your
 web browser to automatically reload with the new code.
 However, this may cause issues with
 internally-cached data, so you may have to refresh the web browser.

+### Testing Different Pretext Content

+By default, `pretext-react` has a copy of precompiled versions of the pretext sample article and book, symbolically
+linked from the `pretext-react-compiled-article` subdirectory.
+By default `public/` is refers to the pretext sample article.

+To view the sample book, navigate to `/pretext-react-compiled-article/html-book-dev/index.html`.
+To view the testing document (used for unit tests),
+navigate to `/pretext-react-compiled-article/html-testing/index.html`.

+**To test out your own content**, create a folder or symbolic link in the root project directory with your
+compiled pretext (make sure you have `debug.react.local` set to `yes`).
+Then, run `npm run start` and navigate to
+`/your-folder/index.html`.
+(By default, you will be sent to `/public/index.html`, which points to the pre-compiled sample
+article.)

 ### Build